langchain-ai/langchain-aws/libs/aws/README.md

 # langchain-aws

-This package contains the LangChain integration with Bedrock
+This package contains the LangChain integrations with AWS.

 ## Installation

 ```bash
 pip install -U langchain-aws
 ```

-And you should configure credentials by setting the following environment variables:

-* TODO: fill this out
+All integrations in this package assume that you have the credentials setup to connect with AWS services.

 ## Chat Models